aldonline/syncify/README.md

 }
 ```

+Now.
+There are many libraries that deal with this ( async comes to mind ).

+But Syncify takes a radically different approach:

-# Solution
+# The Syncify Way

-Syncify allows you to temporarily bring async functions into the sync world so you
+In a nutshell, Syncify allows you to temporarily bring async functions into the sync world so you
-can forget about...
+can completely forget about asynchronicity and focus on solving your problem using clean imperative code.

+This is how you would go about solving the problem using the Syncify way.

 ```javascript